-How do you keep pegs from slipping, and is there a permanent solution?
+How do you keep pegs on a stringed instrument from slipping?
+Is there a permanent solution?

 One of the first mysteries a string player encounters in the world of instruments and their care is the friction peg.
 Regardless if you’re a twinkler or a professional on a world stage, string players are always at the mercy of the seemingly endless repertoire of clicks and creaks, indicating an impending “tuning eruption.”